 This would be a Retail CBDC.

-It is currently being piloted in St. Kitts and Nevis, Saint Lucia, Grenada, Barbuda, and Antigua.
+It is currently piloted in St. Kitts and Nevis, Saint Lucia, Grenada, Barbuda, and Antigua.
 This CBDC project aims to create an efficient and secure payment system for people who don’t have credit cards, merchants, and those who want low costs of e-commerce payments.

 It is considered a Retail CBDC.